Abhis33/Radio-App-in-Vue-Js/Readme.md

-A simple radio Web App in Vue Js
+A simple Resopnsive radio Web App in Vue Js

 The radio database list is obtained in xml format from "http://dir.xiph.org/yp.xml" This list is maintained by icecast which is an online audio streaming software icecast and it maintains all its deployed versions across the web.